Adrian Siemieniec

-Adrian Siemieniec (born 13 January 1992) is a Polish professional football manager and former player who manages Ekstraklasa club Jagiellonia Białystok.
+Adrian Siemieniec (born 13 January 1992) is a Polish professional football manager and former player who is currently the manager of Ekstraklasa club Jagiellonia Białystok.

-Early life
+Playing career

-Siemieniec is a native of Czeladź, Poland.
-As a youth player, he joined the youth academy of Polish side Polonia Bytom.
-He retired at a young age after coming to a conclusion he would not be able to break into professional football.
+A native of Czeladź, Poland, Siemieniec joined the academy of Polonia Bytom as a youth player.
+He retired at a young age after coming to the conclusion that he would not be able to break into professional football.

 Managerial career

 Early career

-His coaching career started when Siemieniec was a student at a University of Physical Education in Katowice.
+Siemieniec's coaching career started when he was a student at the University of Physical Education in Katowice.
 He joined Rozwój Katowice's staff as an intern, and remained there until 2014 as an assistant coach under Mirosław Smyła and Dietmar Brehmer, while simultaneously managing Rozwój's reserve team in his final year in Katowice.

-In 2014, he joined Chrobry Głogów as an assistant manager to Ireneusz Mamrot, and would follow him to Jagiellonia Białystok in 2017, Arka Gdynia in 2020, ŁKS Łódź in 2021 and Jagiellonia again in 2021, operating in the same role.
+In 2014, he joined Chrobry Głogów as an assistant manager to Ireneusz Mamrot, and would later follow him to Jagiellonia Białystok in 2017, Arka Gdynia in 2020, ŁKS Łódź in 2021 and Jagiellonia again in 2021.